kazuki0216/Alternatives/README.md

 ## General info
 This project is my first ever solo full-stack web application.
-This project is something that will continuously evolve in the future.
+This project is still a WIP, and will continuously evolve in the future.
 I hope you enjoy🍋